-Nine individuals will be recognized as part of NU Homecoming Weekend 2018 festivities Sept.
+Eight individuals will be recognized as part of NU Homecoming Weekend 2018 festivities Sept.
 12-16.
 The inductees are as follows:

 Chris Dewey '03 – Dewey was a four-year member of the football team, earning Freedom Football Conference First Team honors as a senior in 2002.
 He also was named to the FFC Second Team as a junior in 2001.
 He earned FFC Defensive Player of the Week honors and New England Player of the Week honors, as well as was an ECAC Northeast All-Star selection.
 He served as a co-captain as a senior and was the NU Defensive MVP.
 Dewey also was a National Football Foundation College Football Hall of Fame Scholar Athlete.

 Howard Allen '83 – Allen was a two-sport standout in skiing and lacrosse during his time at Norwich.
 He was a three-year captain of the ski team and made the All-East Ski Team as a senior in 1983.
 He qualified for the Division I Ski Championships as a sophomore in 1981.
 He was also named to the United States Military World Skiing Championship Team after graduation.

 David O'Neil '83 – O'Neil is the first of two distinguished letterwinner candidates in this year's Hall of Fame class.
 He was a four-year member of the football team and also pitched during his senior year on the baseball team.
 He stepped up in his junior year to set then records for passing yards in a game and a season.
 He was voted the most improved offensive player as a junior.
 As a senior he kept the momentum up, once again setting then records for yards passing in a game, season and career en route to earning the team offensive MVP.